tylercamp/palcalc/PalCalc.Solver/README-PALWORLD-MECHANICS.md

 of sources collected data and posed their own opinions, but without access to the data itself, we can't tell if those opinions are correct.

-For Pal Calc, the original discussion and sample data are collected in [issue #22](https://github.com/tylercamp/palcalc/issues/22).
+For PalCalc, the original discussion and sample data are collected in [issue #22](https://github.com/tylercamp/palcalc/issues/22).
 (Specific comment with sample data + processing script [here](https://github.com/tylercamp/palcalc/issues/22#issuecomment-2509009708).)